vedaant69/project-30-/README.md

- This the project 30 which is based on a bridge which contains stones and with click of a button the joining piller and stone falls on a zombie
+ This the project 30 which is based on a bridge which contains stones and with click of a button the joining piller BREAK and stone falls on a zombie